Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles

-In this paper, we propose a non-parametric, tuning parameter free (except for a cut-off interval at the end-points where change points are assumed not to occur) offline change point detection method for random objects based on distance profiles \citep{dube:22}, where the distance profile of a data element is the distribution of distances from that element as governed by the data.
-This new off-the-shelf method comes with rigorous type I error control, even when using permutation cutoffs, together with guaranteed consistency under contiguous alternatives.
-For fixed alternatives, we establish an optimal rate of convergence (up to $\log$ terms) for the estimated change point and also devise analogous rates of convergence under contiguous alternatives.
+In this paper, we propose an off-the-shelf, tuning parameter-free (except for a cut-off interval at the end-points where change points are assumed not to occur) non-parametric change point detection method which comes with rigorous type I error control guarantees, even when using permutation cutoffs, guaranteed consistency under fixed and local alternatives and an optimal rate of convergence (up to $\log$ terms) for the estimated change point.
+Our approach hinges on distance profiles \citep{dube:24}, where the distance profile of a data element is the distribution of distances from that element as governed by the data.
 We demonstrate the broad applicability and exceptional finite-sample performance of our method through extensive simulations covering various types of multivariate data, bivariate distributional data, and network data across a variety of scenarios.
 We illustrate our method on two real-world datasets: Bluetooth proximity networks in the MIT reality mining study and U.S. electricity generation compositional data.